 With flash:

-The collection contains several other pieces with the same motif, including this deluxe makeup palette:
+The collection contains several other pieces with the same motif, including a deluxe makeup palette and eyeshadow quad.

 I did a little digging about the inspiration behind the collection.
 As the name and Grecian garb-clad model would suggest, ancient Greece played a part in the development of the design.